Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 The colour scheme of this project is based on both the [Discover Northern Ireland](https://discovernorthernireland.com/) website and the [Visit Belfast](https://visitbelfast.com) website.
 Both of these websites feature a white background with the colours blue, green and pink being used for headings and buttons on the site.

 - ![#A90F5E](https://via.placeholder.com/15/a90f5e/000000?text=+) `#A90F5E`:
-  - This was used as the background colour for the footer section, the colour for all the main page headings and all the buttons on the site
+  - Used for the background colour of the footer section, all page headings and all buttons

 - ![#0B5650](https://via.placeholder.com/15/0b5650/000000?text=+) `#0B5650`:
-  - This was used as the background colour for all the flash messages, the background colour on the mobile side navigation menu and for the button hover state colour
+  - Used for the background colour of all the flash messages and the sub-heading on the home page

 - ![#137BB3](https://via.placeholder.com/15/137bb3/000000?text=+) `#137BB3`:
-  - This was used as the background colour for the image descriptions and the sub heading featured on the home page
+  - Used for the background colour of all the image descriptions

 - ![#292825](https://via.placeholder.com/15/292825/000000?text=+) `#292825`:
-  - This was used as the main font colour throughout the site
+  - Used for the main font colour throughout the site and the link hover states in the footer

 - ![#F2F2F2](https://via.placeholder.com/15/f2f2f2/000000?text=+) `#F2F2F2`:
-  - This was used as the background colour of the website and as the button font colour
+  - Used as the main background colour of the site and for all button text

 #### Typography